TheAxonLab/defacing-and-qc-analysis/statistical_analysis/ManualRatings/README.md

 - `OrderedLogisticRegression.ipynb` is a notebook to run ordered logistic regression.
 It is a simpler model than mixed effect regression because it doesn't model between-rater variability.
 I used it to gain some understanding about logistic regression and continuation ratio assumption.
 - `VisualizeRatings.ipnyb` is a notebook to visualize the distributions of ratings in the defaced vs original conditions.
 - `simulate_data.R` is a script to simulate raters manually assigning quality grades to subjects in original and defaced conditions.
 The simulated data have a positive bias towards defaced ratings.

-Image quality metrics (IQMs)
-- `MANOVAonIQMs` is the notebook to run the MANOVA on IQMs